Sergio Carbajo: Activism

-Carbajo's activism is foundational to his career, centering on the transformation of scientific culture through structural and epistemological change.
-He is the founder and director of the Queered Science & Technology Center at UCLA, a scholarly initiative that employs queer theory and critical studies to challenge and reimagine the norms of scientific inquiry—a practice he terms "ontological activism."

-Carbajo is queer and his institutional leadership includes serving as Director of Inclusive Excellence for UCLA's Electrical & Computer Engineering department, where he has launched initiatives like the Qties Monthly Series to elevate queer talent.
+Carbajo is queer, and his institutional leadership includes serving as Director of Inclusive Excellence for UCLA's Electrical & Computer Engineering department, where he has launched initiatives like the Qties Monthly Series to elevate queer talent.
 He was previously a founding member and chair of the LGBTQ+ employee resource group at SLAC National Accelerator Laboratory, spearheading efforts that established gender-neutral bathrooms and the lab's first pride event.
 Some of his initiatives here included paid fellowships for people of color and the establishment of gender-neutral bathrooms.
 He also played a role in organizing the first pride event at SLAC.

-Carbajo integrates this philosophy directly into education, developing and teaching courses on Humanities-Informed STEM to create a more inclusive and critical scientific pedagogy.
-His work is characterized by building non-normative structures that dignify marginalized individuals and communities within science and technology.
-He has co-organized multiple workshops, including "Inclusive Diversity in Science: Guidelines for Research Teams," and was an executive committee member of APS-IDEA (American Physical Society - Inclusion, Diversity, and Equity Alliance) from 2020 to 2021.
+Through essays such as “Nurturing Deeper Ways of Knowing in Science” (published in Issues in Science and Technology), Carbajo has publicly argued for incorporating broader epistemic and cultural perspectives into technical education.
+His activism extends to public engagement through lectures, institutional service, and outreach programs, emphasizing the role of STEM in shaping equity and justice in society.